 Habitat and Conservation

 As a game species with delicious meat, softshell turtles are economically valuable as a human food source.
+Indeed, members of the softshell family are eaten by people worldwide.
 Make sure you know the current regulations regarding their harvest.

 Although softshells may prey upon nearly any species of fish, there is no evidence to show that they harm a fish population in natural waters.
 Like other components of our native aquatic ecosystems, they contribute to the balance of nature.

 Researchers in Iowa compared the foraging habits of smooth and spiny softshells.
 They found that spiny softshells are less specialized in their habitat requirements than smooth softshells.
 Spiny softshells searched for food on the bottom, while smooth softshells located food in the water column.